Answer the Question, Not the Topic

 The main cause of the rise in the world’s population is economic growth.
 As countries get richer they can afford better health care for their people and this leads to more babies and children surviving and then having children of their own.
 For example, since Brazil and India became ‘developed’ nations, their populations have increased dramatically by at least 6% a year.

 The very first sentence of this paragraph tells the examiner exactly what the whole paragraph is about, and you should do this for your own Task 2 paragraphs.

 Explain Your Points and Give Examples

-This means that your ideas should not only answer the question (see IELTS writing tip #1), but also be explained and supported with examples.
+This means that your ideas should answer the question (see IELTS writing tip #1) and be explained and supported with examples.

-When you make a point you should assume that the writer has no previous knowledge of the subject and you have to explain what you mean.
-I often tell my students to pretend they are writing to a 10 year old who has never heard of the topic you are writing about and this will help you to fully explain your ideas.
+When you make a point, you should assume that the writer has no previous knowledge of the subject, and you have to explain what you mean.
+I often tell my students to pretend they are writing to a 10-year-old who has never heard of the topic they are writing about, which will help them fully explain their ideas.

-You also need to include a very specific example of what you are talking about.
+You must also include a specific example of what you are talking about.
 This could be a newspaper article, a personal anecdote or some research that was recently done that relates to the question.
 The key is to try and be specific.
 Including specific countries or cities and dates will help you be more specific.

 Lots of students complain that they cannot think of any specific examples.
-If you are unable to think of a real example, simply make one up.
-The examiner will not check your examples for authenticity; it is not an honesty test, it is an English test.
+If you cannot think of a real example, make one up.
+The examiner will not check your examples for authenticity; it is not an honesty test but an English test.
 Just make sure your examples sound plausible.